FinalAngel/classjs-plugins/docs/src/cl.gallery.rst

-autoplay           false        continues timeout even after manual cancellation. easing             'linear'     the jquery easing method for all animations. duration           300          the jquery duration speed for all animations. engine             'fade'       this is the engine to be loaded when animating.
+autoplay           false        continues timeout even after manual cancellation. easing             'linear'     the jquery easing method for all animations. duration           300          the jquery duration speed for all animations. autoHeight         false        sets the height on the warpper to the heighest element. engine             'fade'       this is the engine to be loaded when animating.
 Build-in are ``fade`` and ``slide``. cls                object       the available css class getters and setters.
 ==============     ========     ===========